Congratulations to Maria Richart, Associate Director for International Outreach!

 Working abroad is a great way to experience a different culture, gain work experience in your field of study, and work for outstanding companies and organizations.
 You will get a different perspective on how to live and work and you will learn different ways of approaching and solving problems in a professional environment.
 Working abroad is sure to be a great experience both personally and professionally.

-Come and find out more about our work abroad programs!
-To request an appointment to join a group meeting, please call our receptionist at 585-475-2301, email email@example.com or send a request to an email message with some information about yourself and your work abroad goals.
-To request Interpreting services go to https://ntid.rit.edu/AccessServices
+Come and find out more about our International Experience programs!
+To request an appointment to join a group meeting, please call our receptionist at 585-475-2301, email firstname.lastname@example.org or send a request to an email message with some information about yourself and your work abroad goals.
+To request interpreting services go to https://myaccess.rit.edu/myAccess5/

 You should be familiar with all circumstances in your host country that could affect your health and safety Health Insurance Coverage.

 The U.S. Department of State website will allow you to check the status of a country’s travel advisory, as well as important tips and information for students.
 Register your travel abroad with the US department of state prior to your departure, Smart Traveler Enrollment Program (STEP) https://step.state.gov/step/

 Speaking the native language is not always a requirement for working overseas, therefore check with the company that you are targeting.
 Be aware that you are entering a new country and a new culture.
 Find out as much information as you can about the country you are visiting including language, cultural do’s and don’t, economic problems, and national attraction.
 Talk to other students and family members who have traveled to these countries.
 You can also visit the International Student Support Services to find out if we have any current students attending RIT from that country.
 This is a great way to gain first hand knowledge about your destination.